darktrojan/idldocs/nsILDAPOperation.rst

 ------

 Kicks off an asynchronous rename request.

-@param aBaseDn           Base DN to rename
-@param aNewRDn           New relative DN
-@param aNewParent        DN of the new parent under which to move the entry
-@param aDeleteOldRDn     Indicates whether to remove the old relative DN as a value in the entry or not

 @exception NS_ERROR_NOT_INITIALIZED      operation not initialized
 @exception NS_ERROR_INVALID_ARG          invalid argument
 @exception NS_ERROR_LDAP_ENCODING_ERROR  error during BER-encoding